B'nai Brith Canada: Early history

-20th century to present
+Recent history

 In September 2014, Ontario lawyer and former Conservative Party candidate Michael Mostyn was appointed CEO of B'nai Brith Canada, succeeding Frank Dimant upon his retirement after 36 years with the organization.
+Mostyn continued as CEO until February 2025, when he died from cancer.
+Judy Foldes became Acting CEO in February 2024 when Mostyn went on leave to undergo cancer treatment.
+Simon Wolle was appointed CEO effective October 20, 2025.

 Role in the 2007 by-election

 During the 2007 by-election in Outremount the group accused Jocelyn Coulon of being anti-American and anti-Israel because of his views on the Hamas-Israel-Lebanon conflict.
-The Quebec-Israel Committee however, stated that B'Nai Brith's statements were exaggerated and that Coulon had every right to be the Liberal candidate.
+The Quebec-Israel Committee however, stated that B'nai Brith's statements were exaggerated and that Coulon had every right to be the Liberal candidate.
 These issues were thought to be important because the Jewish community in Outremont made up 10% of the riding population.